-The Post-Baccalaureate Certificate in Microbiology for Medical Laboratory Science (MLS) requires completion of 19 credit hours.
+The online Post-Baccalaureate Certificate in Microbiology for Medical Laboratory Science (MLS) requires completion of 19 credit hours.
 Completion of the certificate qualifies the graduate to take the Technologist in Microbiology examination offered by national certifying agencies.

 Coursework at GW (19 credit hours; 3 credits each, unless noted)

 No previous transfer credit or work experience may be considered for these required classes.

 Basic concepts applicable to all areas of the clinical laboratory.
 Quality assurance and quality control, laboratory safety, including federal regulations, and related topics.

 Principles of clinical microbiology with emphasis on pathogenic characteristics, isolation, and identification of bacteria and viruses related to human disease.
 The course focuses on the theoretical approach to the current diagnostic techniques and identification systems used in clinical practice.
 Various topics, including disease causation, specimen collection and handling, laboratory identification and treatment of medically significant bacteria and viruses will be discussed.